mkantem/ressources/_includes/about.md

 [jekyll-organization]: https://github.com/jekyll

-- **Just the Docs**: A Jekyll theme that provides a clean, simple, and organized layout for documentation.
+- **Just the Docs**: a Jekyll theme that provides a clean, simple, and organized layout for documentation.
-- **GitHub Pages**: Used to host the site, ensuring it's easily accessible and open for public collaboration.
+- **GitHub pages**: used to host the site, ensuring it's easily accessible and open for public collaboration.
-- **Markdown**: For simple formatting of the site's content.
+- **Markdown**: for simple formatting of the site's content.
-- **HTML and CSS**: Custom tweaks for layout and styling.
+- **HTML and CSS**: custom tweaks for layout and styling.
+- **Logo**: the logo used is sourced from [SVGRepo](https://www.svgrepo.com/svg/397375/man-teacher-medium-skin-tone)

-These tools were selected for their ease of use, flexibility, and adherence to open-source principles.
+These tools were selected for their flexibility, and adherence to open-source principles.

 ## License